Columbia

 Overview

-The State of South Carolina allows local jurisdictions to adopt energy codes more stringent than that of the state.
+While the State of South Carolina allows local jurisdictions to adopt energy codes more stringent than that of the state, state laws make it difficult for cities to adopt amendments.
 South Carolina has adopted the 2009 International Energy Conservation Code.
 To learn more about the Idaho building codes, please visit the State Policy Database.

 Commercial